What are we working on now?

 Digital equity can be defined as the ability for everyone to fully participate in an increasingly – indeed almost exclusively – digital society.
 For a society to achieve digital equity, all its people must have access to the infrastructure, technology and skills that allow them to engage equally in digital spaces, whether economic, educational, health, social or civic.
 Aspects of this topic under consideration for a new performance audit include how the state has organized its digital equity initiative, how broadband infrastructure projects are selected and overseen, and how well the state has identified unserved and underserved areas and communities.
 The audit might also examine projects that seek to increase the digital literacy of Washingtonians.
 Read the one-page summary (PDF).

-Office of the Insurance Commissioner: Implementing the Child Support Insurance Intercept Law (tentative)
+Office of the Insurance Commissioner: Implementing the Child Support Insurance Intercept Law (spring 2025)

 No topics currently in the 2023-25 workplan.